 The focus of my work is creating environments and processes that free people up to grow into their gifts and do their best work.
-I am continually delighted by the powerful shifts that happen through combining coaching tools with more traditional facilitation, analysis and training tools to support insight and change.
+I am continually delighted by the powerful shifts that happen through combining coaching, somatic and equity and inclusion-focused tools with more traditional facilitation, analysis and training approaches to support insight and change.

 I do have both ESB and WBE certification – #6608.

-I am a musician, a writer, and a sometimes facilitator of writing workshops for Write Around Portland.
-(You can find my band at www.kendalin.com.)
+I am a musician, a writer, and have been a facilitator of writing workshops for Write Around Portland.
+(You can find my previous band at www.kendalin.com.)
 I am a student of the Alexander Technique, yoga, Voice Dialogue, and Compassionate (Non-Violent) Communication.
 I am a pedestrian at heart and get cranky if I have to spend too much time in the car.

 I live in Portland, Oregon, with my composer-arranger/music teacher/band co-leader husband, Shawn Orpinela, three fabulous cats, and a garden that has learned to put up with a lot of benign neglect.

 If you want more details, you can also view my LinkedIn profile.

 Please feel free to call, 503-788-2333, or email me with any questions you may have.

 “Tasha is extremely intuitive and we felt that in a very short time she understood our dynamics and concerns.
 With her guidance, and with tools she provided, we were able to craft a workable plan of action.”

 Roberta Hellman, Kol Shalom

 “Tasha’s calm demeanor matched with her personal commitment to developing the individual as well as the team is unique and compelling.”